TL;DR: Executive Summary

 Absolutely.
 Goods can be received from a supplier and immediately moved to a consolidated shipment staging lane without ever being put away in the warehouse, minimizing handling time.

 Implementing data governance in IFS Cloud is essential for ensuring data accuracy, security, and compliance.
-Without a structured approach, organizations risk making decisions based on incorrect or outdated information, exposing sensitive data to breaches, and failing to realize the full potential of their ERP investment.
-This guide outlines the four phases of implementing data governance in IFS Cloud, along with best practices for 2025.
+This guide outlines the four phases of implementation along with best practices for 2026.

 Why Data Governance Matters in IFS Cloud